 log on to your corporate email account with enabled Revenue Grid Synchronization in MS Outlook Mobile on your iPhone/iPad

 that may result in new contacts (phone numbers, email addresses, etc.) you add to the iPhone getting transferred into your Salesforce Org.

-The cause of this behavior is how the default Contacts iOS app handles new contacts: by default, this app is sharing new contacts you add to the iPhone with the set Default Account, also auto-selecting all custom categories (Groups) available in this email account to be assigned to them on sharing, including the custom Salesforce category tracked by RGES sync.
+The cause of this behavior is how the default Contacts iOS app handles new contacts: by default, this app is saving new contacts you add to the iPhone with the set Default Account, also auto-selecting all custom categories (Groups) available in this email account to be assigned to them on saving, including the custom Salesforce category tracked by RGES sync.

-Thus, if your corporate MS Exchange / Office 365 email account with active RGES Sync is set as Default on your iPhone, these contacts will subsequently be auto-shared with your Salesforce Org, as that is the pattern of Contacts handling by RGES sync.
+Thus, if your corporate MS Exchange / Office 365 email account with active RGES Sync is set as Default on your iPhone, these contacts will subsequently be auto-saved in your Salesforce Org, as that is the pattern of Contacts handling by RGES sync.

 To prevent that, make sure that another email account is set as default one in your iPhone instead of the corporate email account synced with Salesforce: